 And a lot of Taipei breakfast places have evolved.
 Some local restaurants serve Taiwanese breakfast sandwiches that use traditional ingredients but with a modern twist.

 While you can have a full Taiwanese breakfast at 7-11 every day, I found some of the best breakfast spots in Taipei where you can eat like a local, not spend a lot of money and sample some of the best Taiwanese breakfast.
 If you are a foodie travelling to Taipei, then keep reading!

 Want to read this post later?
 Pin it on your Pinterest board!

 Disclosure: This post may contain affiliate links.
-If you buy something through them, I will receive a small commission at no additional cost to you.
+If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
-For more information, please read our disclosure for more info.
+For more information, please read the disclosure for more info.

 Breakfast in Taiwan is really really good.
 I cannot get enough of it!

 In Taiwan, breakfast food includes egg pancakes, rice rolls, clay oven rolls, dumplings, turnip cakes, and steamed buns.
 And hot or cold soy milk is always on the menu, whether sweet or savoury.
 And if soy milk is not your choice of beverage, pair your food with a classic black tea with or without milk.